imrealsd/imrealsd/README.md

 -->

-Embedded Software Developer with 1.5 years of experience, skilled in designing high-performance solutions for real-time and resource-constrained systems.
+I'm an embedded software developer with 1.5 years of experience, skilled in designing high-performance solutions for real-time and resource-constrained systems.
 Proficient in embedded systems, RTOS, and C programming, with hands-on experience in bare-metal and real-time applications.
 Currently enhancing my skills in embedded Linux and device drivers to contribute to cutting-edge advancements in the semiconductor industry.

 Connect with me on [Linkedin]